Tarnobrzeg: Economy

 The city was a major center for the mining and processing of sulphur and sulphuric acid.
 However, due to declining profitability, its mines have closed.
 The mine in Piaseczno was closed first, followed by the Machów mine (after 40 years of working — it had been the biggest open-cast sulphur mine in Europe), and finally the Jeziórko mine in the 1990s.
-The Jeziórko mine stayed open as long as it did because of the introduction of the modern Frasch process of sulphur extraction.
+The Jeziórko mine stayed open longer than the others because of the introduction of the modern Frasch process of sulphur extraction.

 Since the 1980s, the land in the mining areas has gradually been reclaimed.
 The Machów mine has been filled with water to form a reservoir used for recreation, and the same is happening to the Jeziórko mine — it is being slowly filled from the nearby Vistula river.